Elon’s Commitment to Wellness and Wellbeing

 Elon University uses the Act-Belong-Commit (ABC) framework to further our commitment to positive physical and mental health.
 The ABC model urges people to be active, search for a sense of belonging and commit to a cause in order to promote happiness and good mental health.
 Under the ABC framework, “Act” encourages people to find ways to be physically, socially, mentally and spiritually active in as many ways as possible.
 “Belong” reminds you to connect with friends, family and your community.
 “Commit” urges people to become devoted to a cause, whether that means volunteering or learning a new skill.

-For more information about the ABC Framework and how you can apply it to your own physical and mental well-being, go to:
+For more information about the ABC Framework and how you can apply it to your own physical and mental well-being, visit the Wellness Initiative website.

 An important part of implementing the ABC framework is being proactive bout your wellbeing as well accessing campus and other resources when you or a friend are struggling or may need help.
 Below are some additional campus resources: